Welcome to the website of St. Paul's C of E church, Withington

 - Anyone showing symptoms of COVID-19 (a new continuous cough, a high temperature or a loss of, or change in, their normal sense of taste or smell) should not attend church due to the risk that they pose to others; they should self-isolate at home immediately with other members of their household.

-- Where individuals are self-isolating due to a possible or confirmed case of COVID-19 in the household, or because they have been requested to so by NHS Test & Trace, they should stay at home and participate in worship remotely.
+- Where individuals are self-isolating due to a possible or confirmed case of COVID-19 in the household, or because they have been requested to so by NHS Test & Trace, and they should stay at home.

 - Sadly, we are not able at the moment to have any singing included in our service, but our Musical Director will be on hand to play the organ.
 Our choir will also continue to practice remotely and will be recording an anthem each week which will be played during the service.